NationalSecurityAgency/qgis-shapetools-plugin/readme.md

 <div style="text-align:center"><img src="doc/geodesicmeasure2.jpg" alt="Geodesic Measure Tool"></div>

-By right-mouse clicking on the **Measurement** layer and selecting **Open Attribute Table,** the following attributes are available for each measured line segment; label, value, units, heading_to, and heading_from.
+By right-mouse clicking on the **Measurement** layer and selecting **Open Attribute Table,** the following attributes are available for each measured line segment; label, value, units, heading_to, heading_from, and the total distance for all line segments.

 <div style="text-align:center"><img src="doc/geodesicmeasure3.jpg" alt="Geodesic Measure Tool"></div>